My visit to the Planetarium

 Who can come with me to the Planetarium?

-Friends and family, children and teens: everyone is welcome to attend astronomy sessions, exhibitions, workshops, courses and lectures designed for all types of audiences.
+Friends and family, children and teens: everyone is welcome to attend astronomy sessions, exhibitions, lab sessions, courses designed for all types of audiences.

 To give you an idea, ages levels are indicated for each activity on this website.